-- SHA continues to increase the use of non-traditional and innovative pavement preservation treatments to extend the service life of SHA roadways at the lowest possible cost. - SHA recorded 22 poor rated bridges during their annual condition submission to FHWA in March 2024, a big reduction since 2015.
+- SHA recorded 22 poor rated bridges during their annual condition submission to FHWA in March 2024, a big reduction since 2015.
 This success can be attributed to the efficient use of federal funds for current bridge replacement projects and the successful bridge rehabilitation and preservation program. - SHA continued the bridge rehabilitation and preservation program to address bridges rated as "poor" or "fair" to bring them into a state of good repair and minimize the number of bridges that would achieve a poor rating without rehabilitation.

 - SHA will use National Bridge Element data analysis to refine the current Bridge Asset Lifecycle Management Plan.
 The analysis results in combination with the National Bridge Inventory ratings will refine state of good repair definitions for each bridge in the inventory. - In August 2024, MDOT received \$1.6 million under FHWA's Bridge Replacement Program to support a Planning and Environmental Linkages Study of the I-68 Viaduct in Cumberland. - SHA will continue to advertise bridge rehabilitation and replacement projects to advance the bridge program.
-"Poor"rated bridges such as the Capital Beltway in Prince George's County (I-495/95) and I-70 through Hagerstown and other high-volume roadways will be prioritized.
+"Poor"- rated bridges such as the Capital Beltway in Prince George's County (I-495/95) and I-70 through Hagerstown and other high-volume roadways will be prioritized.
 A Large Bridge Program will continue to be developed to rehabilitate and replace larger bridges.